 Have you ever read the book, Love You Forever?
 Those of you who have are already crying just thinking about it, right?
 It’s a story about a mother having a hard time with her son growing up.
 When her boy leaves home, she still wants to sneak over to his new house when he’s asleep, and she wants to put him on her lap and rock him like she did when he was a baby.

 That is the relationship I have been able to have with Kyle for twenty-seven years.
-He’s been like a two-year-old: it was like he never grew up.
-He needed me, and Vance like a toddler needs their parents.
+My son has been like a two-year-old: it was like he never grew up.
+He needed me, and my husband Vance like a toddler needs their parents.

 But that is changing, and it’s throwing Vance and me for a loop.

 We just got back from a ten-day holiday and while we were gone Kyle had a party- well, his kind of party.
-Staying out late each night and driving around town on Halloween checking out the costumes and decorations.
+Staying out late each night and driving around town on Halloween checking out the costumes and decorations with his staff.
 He was a happy camper, thinking he was leading the rebellious life!

 Kyle won’t ever get married because he doesn’t have enough communication skills to have a healthy relationship.
 Plus, he needs supervision since he lacks awareness of safety issues.
 But these ladies are the closest he will have to female companionship, and they add meaning and value to Kyle’s life.

 I was the only woman in Kyle’s life, other than his three sisters, Charity, Aryanna and Jazmin.
 I felt special knowing I was such an integral part of his happiness.
 But isn’t that the opposite of what we want for our kids?
 Wouldn’t we instead wish they have people in their lives that bring them joy, other than ourselves?
-Or are we really that selfish that we want to be the only women in our child’s world they care about?
+Or are we that selfish that we want to be the only women in our child’s world?

 Not everyone has this same experience I have had.